vignesh-anand/DCS-F18-DDI-OS/README.md

 ![assembled_photo.jpg](Images/assembled_photo.jpg)

 Quick project to build a functional Digital Display Indicator for the F18 Hornet in DCS World.
 The project is not meant to be a replica of the real device but act as a completely functional module to enhance the immersion and combat experience.
-Here's a demo:
+This might also be good for other modules like the F16 but this is untested Here's a demo:

 [https://youtu.be/Hzj8HVoCLto](https://youtu.be/Hzj8HVoCLto)